radiatoryang/scopa/Documentation~/Scopa.md

 (inspector image)

-(In-editor only:) If "Find Materials" is enabled on the .MAP, we try to match each face's texture name with a similarly named Material anywhere in the project.
+If "Find Materials" is enabled on the .MAP, we try to match each face's texture name with a similarly named Material anywhere in the project.
 You don't have to use WADs; this auto-detect function will work with all materials.
+(Note: Find Materials only works at editor-time, not runtime.)

 You can also manually set a specific Material for each texture name.